DISCOVER WHAT REALLY MAKES A DIFFERENCE IN CHOOSING A BIOBANK

 Laboratories

-Owned by SSCB, located in Switzerland, accredited by FACT–NetCord.
+Owned by SSCB, located in Switzerland, accredited by FACT–NetCord and authorized by Swissmedic.

 Declared standards